Ric G. Steele, Ph.D.

 Teaching

 Dr. Steele has received several recognitions for his teaching and mentorship including the Byron T. Alexander Graduate Mentor Award (University of Kansas), the Martin P. Levin Mentorship Award (Society of Pediatric Psychology), and the W.T.
 Kemper Fellowship for Teaching Excellence (University of Kansas).
-Current teaching preparations include Pediatric Health and Health Promotion (ABSC 529) and Psychosocial Aspects of Death and Dying (ABSC 519) and Pediatric Psychology (ABSC 705).
-Steele directs the Child Life Specialty concentration within the Department of Applied Behavioral Science, and also directs undergraduate honors theses as well as master's theses and doctoral dissertations in the Clinical Child Psychology Program.
+Current teaching preparations include Pediatric Health and Health Promotion (ABSC 529), Psychological Aspects of Death and Dying (ABSC 519), and Pediatric Psychology (ABSC 705).
+Steele is the faculty supervisor of the Child Life Specialty concentration within the Department of Applied Behavioral Science.